Start a chat endpoint

 Next steps

-Now that you have successfully set up MAX with OpenAI-compatible endpoints, checkout out these other tutorials:
+Now that you have successfully set up MAX with an OpenAI-compatible chat endpoint, checkout out these other tutorials:

 Did this tutorial work for you?